frederikgram/N-Step-Q-Learning-for-Tic-Tac-Toe/README.md

 - alpha: Learning rate
 - nsteps: Number of steps

-note: both epsilon and nsteps can be formatted as lists eg. `--epsilons 0.1 0.2 0.3 --nsteps 1 2 3`
+:speech_balloon: both epsilon and nsteps can be formatted as lists eg. `--epsilons 0.1 0.2 0.3 --nsteps 1 2 3`

 ### Arguments